The statistics and sensitivity of axion wind detection with the homogeneous precession domain of superfluid helium-3: Dynamics of the HPD with an axion source

 \section{Dynamics of the HPD with an axion source}

 As a Bose-Einstein condensate (BEC) of spin-1 magnons, the dynamics of the HPD are intrinsically stochastic and quantum mechanical in nature.
 However, as a macroscopic quantum system, the HPD dynamics can largely be characterized by considering its effective description via the Bloch equations, as was done in \cite{Gao:2022nuq}.
 In this section, we carefully account for the effects of the axion gradient coupling in the Bloch description, before returning in the following Sec.~\ref{sec:StochasticDynamics} to the magnon picture that allows for a much more detailed accounting of background processes and their contribution to statistical uncertainties.
+Fig.~\ref{fig:HPDCombined} illustrates the preparation of the HPD, background evolution of the HPD in the absence of an axion, and measurement of the HPD.